EOFY Offer: 90% off your plan for your first 3 months

 Recording every transaction

-Sales recording:
+Sales recording

-- enter sales into spreadsheets or cashbooks
+• enter sales manually into spreadsheets or cashbooks

-Expense recording:
+Expense recording

-- record every business purchase
+• record every business purchase as it happens

 You can record income and expenses using cash or accrual accounting methods.